 In the PostgreSQL database, we can use many conditional and looping statements.
 In this article, we will learn what is looping, why it is required, and the various types of looping statements and how we can use for loop in PostgreSQL functions to achieve our intention or get our work done.

 We often face a situation where we have to perform a specific activity multiple times in a repetitive fashion.
 This is programming, and the technical world is called looping through the statements.
 Whenever we want to perform a certain task repetitively, we can loop through those statements that we want to perform repetitively.
 We can loop the statements for a specific number of times or until and unless our requirement is fulfilled.

 In PostgreSQL, we have various types of looping facilities.
 We can use a plain loop with the EXIT WHEN statement to stop looping.
 Another type of looping statement is the loop, and the last one is the while loop.
 To understand the examples, you need to have basic knowledge of PostgreSQL functions and CRUD operation statements like SELECT, UPDATE, INSERT and DELETE.
 Other than this, you should be aware of the arrays in PostgreSQL.

 FOR [counting variable name] IN [REVERSE] [START VALUE] ..
 [END VALUE] [BY step value]

 [code/statements to repeat];

-For loop contains a counting variable which is not necessary to declare outside the for loop.
+For loop contains a counting variable which is not necessary to declare outside the for a loop.
 It can be declared in the for loop statement itself.
 This counting variable has START VALUE and an END VALUE as its range for which it will iterate.
-The step value is the stepping amount which specifies how much value is to be skipped from the start value till the end value while iterating.
+The step value is the stepping amount that specifies how much value is to be skipped from the start value till the end value while iterating.
 And the LOOP keyword marks the beginning of the for loop’s body that will be executed each time the loop will be iterated.

 Examples to Implement in PostgreSQL For Loop